brandonfonseca/intern-challenge-marketplace-Shopify/README.md

 **Viewing inventory:**

-1. To view a JSON list of inventory (including items with zero stock) use the following GET request `http://127.0.0.1:3000/api/v1/show` (ensure that the "3000" in the URL is replaced with the port number you specifed when running the local Rails server)
+1. To view a JSON list of inventory (including items with zero stock) use the following GET request `http://127.0.0.1:3000/api/v1/show` (ensure that the "3000" in the URL is replaced with the port number you specified when running the local Rails server)

-2. To view a JSON list of inventory (excluding items with zero stock) use the following GET request `http://127.0.0.1:3000/api/v1/show?instock=true` (ensure that the "3000" in the URL is replaced with the port number you specifed when running the local Rails server)
+2. To view a JSON list of inventory (excluding items with zero stock) use the following GET request `http://127.0.0.1:3000/api/v1/show?instock=true` (ensure that the "3000" in the URL is replaced with the port number you specified when running the local Rails server)

 3. To view a single product's information use the following GET request `http://127.0.0.1:3000/api/v1/show?name=Apple` If an invalid name    is specified, the appropriate error message will be returned.